Local Geometry of the rough-smooth interface in the two-periodic Aztec diamond: Geometry of the full-plane smooth phase

 To this equation, we multiply by $w_1^{x_1}w_2^{x_2}b_1^{y_1}b_2^{y_2}$ and sum over $x \in \bar{\mathtt{W}}_0$ and $y\in \bar{\mathtt{B}}_0$ or $y\in \bar{\mathtt{B}}_1$ depending on the case.
 The main steps of the computation proceed as the case $x \in \bar{\mathtt{W}}_1$ and $y\in \bar{\mathtt{B}}_0$.
 Note that there are few additional terms due to the vertex $(-1-2R,-2R)$ not being present in $\bar{\mathtt{W}}_0$, but these term are negligible from the same reason behind Lemma~\ref{Claim2}. \end{proof}

 We next prove Lemma~\ref{Claim1}. \begin{proof}[Proof of Lemma~\ref{Claim1}] We expand out the integral in Lemma~\ref{Claim1} using the definition of $d_{10}^1(w_1,w_2,b_1,b_2)$ which gives

-To the integral, we first make the change of variables $w_i = \sqrt{u_i}$ and $b_i =\sqrt{v_i}$ for $i \in \{1,2\}$.
-This doubles the contour of integration for each integral but this is compensated by $1/2$ coming from each change of variables.
-This gives
+{ We take the change of variables $w_i = \sqrt{u_i}$ and $b_i =\sqrt{v_i}$ for $i \in \{1,2\}$ for the above integral, moving the contours of integration from $\Gamma_{(1-\eps)^2}$ to $\Gamma_{1-\eps}$ which does not pick up any additional contributions.
+This change of variables doubles the contour of integration for each integral but there is an extra factor of $1/2$ from each change of variables which means the above equation is equal to }

 In the above integral, we can compute the integrals with respect to $v_1$ and $v_2$.
 This amounts to extracting coefficients of $v_1^{R+\frac{y_1}{2}}$ and $v_2^{R+\frac{y_2-1}{2}}$ for $y\in \bar{\mathtt{B}}_0$ in the numerator of the integrand.
 Notice that we cannot get a contribution for this from both $f_R(u_1^2 v_1^2) f_R(u_2^2 v_2^2)$ and $ u_1u_2v_1v_2 f_{R-1}(u_1^2 v_1^2) f_{R-1}(u_2^2 v_2^2))$ because $y \in \bar{\mathtt{W}}_0$ (that is, one term gives a contribution for black vertices of the form $(4i+1,4j)$ while the other term gives a contribution for the vertices of the form $(4i+3,4j+2)$).
 Doing this extraction gives